The time has come! French Quarter Fest is this weekend!

 Since we can’t change what’s already done, we wanted to offer New Orleanians a list of French Quarter Fest alternatives!

-Sunday, April 14th Jefferson Parish holding Earth Fest at Lafreniere Park from 11am-3pm.
-There will lots of activities to help make the Earth a better place along with food booths and live music.
-Some of the activities include: free yoga, healthy cooking demos, compost class, blood donations, canned food drive, disc golf, and environmental education.
+Sunday, April 14th Jefferson Parish holding Earth Fest at Lafreniere Park from 11 am-3 pm.
+There will a lot of activities to help make the Earth a better place along with food booths and live music.
+Some of the activities include free yoga, healthy cooking demos, compost class, blood donations, canned food drive, disc golf, and environmental education.
 It’s free to the public and will end with a concert.